elevate0123/Insaan-aur-Aalam/Marriage Draft 01.md

 #### The First Covenant: The Right of Parents

-he duty to one's parents is second only to the worship of Allah Himself.
+The duty to one's parents is second only to the worship of Allah Himself.
 It is absolute, unconditional, and a primary key to Paradise.